 Happy Canada Day!
 We just got back and I miss it already.
 Ottawa and Montreal were great, and Toronto is next on the list.
-For now, here’s a picture of a little souvenir I picked up in Montreal.
+But ror now, here’s a picture of a little souvenir I picked up in Montreal.
 These are OMGs, candies made with broken graham crackers, toffee bits, almonds and milk chocolate shaped into little nuggets.
 We found them at a Canadian grocery store called Maxi where we’d stopped to load up on road trip treats.

 My excuse for buying OMGs was that I thought they’d make a funny “back from camp” gift for Fuzz who’d surely get a kick out of the name since she gets irritated when her friends talk or write in text terms like OMG, LOL, UR, Cuz, etc. It drives her crazy, so naturally I bought her the candy.
-What I didn’t know at the time was that OMGs were actually made by the same guys who introduced Clodhoppers — yet another candy I’d never heard of, and which I found recipes for all over the Internet.
+What I didn’t know at the time was that OMGs were actually made by the same company who introduced Clodhoppers — yet another candy I’d never heard of, and which I found recipes for all over the Internet.
 The clone Clodhopper version (if you can call it that) is made from white chocolate, cashews and Golden Grahams.

 As for the OMGs, the graham crackers were more like typical graham crackers than cereal, and they seemed to have more chocolate than Clodhoppers — both milk and dark, and maybe white, but I didn’t see it.
 They didn’t last very long once we’d opened them, but I did manage to save a few so I could try copying them at home.
 This is a photo of the copycat version.
 The real ones are smaller and flakier, and I think mine would have been too had I not used creamy and smooth Lindt milk chocolate.
 You can use whatever type or brand of chocolate you prefer or try swapping out the graham crackers for Teddy Grahams.
 Either way, these were great for making during our very non-Canadian 100 degree weather.
 This week I’ve been hesitant to even turn on the oven!
 Maybe the rest of the week should be “No-Bake Week.